Mathics3/mathics-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 | ``\|`` *print*         | a printed line in the result of the test query.           |
 +------------------------+-----------------------------------------------------------+

+*Note:* Please don't use ``#>``, ``X>`` and ``S>``.
+These are relics of the days when people thought it cool to write a homegrown autodoc system, and mistakenly felt it was a replacement for unit testing.

+We currently have a growing list of pytests, so tests that are not intended to explain should be added as pytests, not the kind of home-grown testing system described here.

 *Todo: give examples of each of these.*